 An annuity is a guaranteed income for life.
 The amount is usually fixed, though you can purchase one that rises with inflation.

-The main advantage of using your pension to purchase an annuity is that you will never run out of money, no matter how long you live.
+The main advantage of using your pension to purchase an annuity is that you will receive a pension income for as long as you live.

 A drawdown pension is very different.
 Your pension pot remains invested, and you draw on it as needed.